-Visitor pattern is a behavioral pattern that lets you define a new operation to apply toward classes of the elements (Element Class, a.k.a.
-Visitable Class) without changing the classes of the elements on which it operates.
-The new operations are grouped together each is called a separate Visitor class. overviewVisitor pattern lets you add a new operation to a structure of objects (Visitable/Elements) to be traversed through, without changing the Visitable/Element on which it operates.
-Visitor class separates out would-be virtual functions into a Visitor class.
-Each Visitable/Element should implement an accept(Visitor) function which delegate the request to the underlying Visitor class via calling visitor.visit(this) from accept(Visitor).
+The Visitor Pattern is a behavioral design pattern that allows you to define a new operation to be applied to different classes of elements (also known as Visitable classes) without modifying those element classes directly.
+This pattern groups the same new operation together using a Visitor class, which contains separate member functions for each kind of Element/Visitable class. overviewVisitor pattern lets you add a new operation to a structure of objects (Visitable/Elements) to be traversed through, without changing the Visitable/Element on which it operates.
+Visitor class separates would-be virtual functions of the Visitable/Element class into a Visitor class.
+Each Visitable/Element should implement an accept(Visitor) function which delegates the request to the underlying Visitor class via calling visitor.visit(this) from accept(Visitor).
 Each concrete Visitor class implements a set of visit(Object) functions that does the real work for the operation to be applied to the structure of objects.
 Each visit(Object) function takes in a different type of concrete Visitable/Element object.
 The Visitor can optionally maintain a context during a traversal. ![]() source: GoF Notes:

 scenarioConsider a compiler program that deals with an abstract syntax tree.
 Each node in the abstract syntax tree may be a variable, an assignment, arithmetic expression, etc. For each node element, you want to apply operations like type-checking, code optimization, pretty-formatting, etc. One way of structuring the above is to have a node class hierarchy.
 Within node class hierarchy, for each different node class, you define its type-checking operation, code optimization operation, and pretty-formatting operation inside the node class.
 This has three potential drawbacks: